gstoyano/target-dev.en/help/dev/implement/server-side/sdk-guides/on-device-decisioning/execute-ab-tests-with-feature-flags.md

    ![alt image](assets/asset-exp-b.png)

-1. In Experience B, click to change the content from **Default Content** to the redesigned content by selecting **Create JSON Offer** as shown below (1).
+1. In Experience B, click to change the content from **[!UICONTROL Default Content]** to the redesigned content by selecting **[!UICONTROL Create JSON Offer]** as shown below (1).

    ![alt image](assets/asset-offer.png)

 1. Define the JSON with attributes that will be utilized as flags to enable your business logic to render the newly redesigned homepage, rather than the current homepage in production.

+   >[!NOTE]
+   >
-   **NOTE**: When Adobe Target buckets a user to see Experience B (the redesigned homepage), the JSON with the attributes defined in the example will be returned.
+   >When Adobe Target buckets a user to see Experience B (the redesigned homepage), the JSON with the attributes defined in the example will be returned.
 In your code, you will need to check the attribute values to decide whether to execute the business logic to render the redesigned homepage.
 You get to define the names, values, and number of attributes in this JSON response.

    ![alt image](assets/asset-homepage.png)